laylachenn/Trip-Planner/README.md

 and filter by most expensive, least expensive, most amount of stuff to do, etc.

 ## User Stories
-- As a user, I want to be able to
+- As a user, I want to be able to add a trip, and add its details such as flight options, day to day itineraries, number of days and hotels.
-- User Story 2
+- As a user, I want to be able to view my list of trips, and its different information in order to make it easy to see the different trip options and compare budgets.
-- User Story 3
+- As a user, I want to be able to filter my list of trips by different filters like price, most hotel options, etc.
-- user Story 4
+- As a user, I want to be able to select a trip and rate it and create a review of my experience, so I can refer to it in the future.